satyam2006y/24045119-CSOC-Infosec/Week_1.md

 Join McSkidy, Forensic McBlue, and the team in this digital forensic journey!
 Expose the corporate conspiracy by navigating through cyber clues and unravelling McGreedy's dastardly digital deeds.

 #### WriteUp
+##### Q1.What is the malware C2 server?
+ans=mcgreedysecretc2.thm
+Just open the drive in the FTK imager and check for deleted files in do not open folder there is a txt file named secert chat open it and you will find the C2 server.

+##### Q2.What is the file inside the deleted zip archive?
+ans=JuicyTomaTOY.exe

+This is even sipmler just open the zip folder and you will see JuicyTomaTOY.exe

+##### Q3.What flag is hidden in one of the deleted PNG files?
+ans=THM{byt3-L3vel_@n4Lys15}

+As thier is no png in do not open folder come back to the root folder thier are some pngs check them in hex mode and use ctrl+f to find "THM{" you will get the flag in potrait.png.

+##### Q4.What is the SHA1 hash of the physical drive and forensic image?
+ans=39f2dea6ffb43bf80d80f19d122076b3682773c2

+Right click on the physical drive and click on verify drive/image after some time you will get the hash values.